Generalization in Neural Networks: A Broad Survey: Task Generalization

 Tuning and deployment of the BERT model is shown in Figure \ref{fig:bert-tune}.
-The model itself becomes a feature transformer, consuming phrases or pairs of phrases and outputting the intermediate embeddings, the probabilities for the masked words, and the sentence similarity measure.
+In testing and deployment, the embeddings, the distributions of likely words, and the classifications of sentence relatedness are combined into a broader set of embeddings that describe pairs of phrases.
+Subsets of those embeddings are used as inputs for task-specific classifiers.
+The training of those task-specific classifiers is described as tuning or fine-tuning.\footnote{A single BERT is shown in Figure \ref{fig:bert-tune} for simplicity.
+In practice, BERT is often tuned differently for different tasks, so that the version used for each one would be slightly different.} The model itself becomes a feature transformer, consuming phrases or pairs of phrases and outputting the intermediate embeddings, the probabilities for the masked words, and the sentence similarity measure.
 Subsets of this complete set of embeddings are used as inputs for specific applications such as sentiment analysis or rating the correctness of potential answers to supplied questions.
 Each of the applications is trained separately through a process described as fine-tuning.

 Table \ref{tab:bert} presents the results of two recent BERT-based networks, DeBERTa and ALBERT, on two batteries of phrase comprehension tests that are commonly used to evaluate NLP engines.
-The General Language Understanding Evaluation (GLUE) and SuperGLUE measures are averages across nine and eight tests, respectively, and NLP engines are assessed on their average performance.
+The General Language Understanding Evaluation (GLUE) and SuperGLUE measures are averages across batteries of nine and eight tests, respectively, and NLP engines are assessed on their average performance.
+Typical human performance is provided as a benchmark.
 As the table illustrates, for both tests, state-of-the-art BERT-based methods outperform humans.